lupyuen/iot-mission/README.md

 ## [2] IoT Cloud

 IoT Clouds are already stable and mature, no problem there.
 I used to be an Enterprise Architect at NCS so I know that all the tools in the cloud will work fine for IoT.
-Like Amazon Web Services...
+Like Amazon Web Services, the premium, most expensive cloud...

 1. [_"Push AWS IoT sensor data to Redshift with Kinesis Firehose"_](https://medium.com/@ly.lee/push-aws-iot-sensor-data-to-redshift-with-kinesis-firehose-385506264a00?source=friends_link&sk=bd45be8b48fbb328ed1d65d10a8d7c38)